 On April 13, the new AWS Data Analytics Specialty certification journey officially began – before the beta phase in December 2019 / January 2020.
-It coincided in time with the AWS Database Specialty Beta, which forced me to choose between them.
-Finally, I decided on taking the Databases Specialty, as I had recently tested from AWS Big Data.
+It coincided with the AWS Database Specialty Beta, which forced me to choose between them.
+Finally, I decided to take the Databases Specialty, as I had recently tested from AWS Big Data.

 Prerequisites and recommendations

-I will not repeat the information that is already available on the AWS website; instead, I will give my personal recommendations and observations, as I consider the Learning Path that AWS suggests being somewhat light for the current level of the exam.
+I will not repeat the information already available on the AWS website; instead, I will give my recommendations and observations, as I consider the Learning Path that AWS suggests to be somewhat light for the current exam level.

 - AWS experience at the architectural level.
-The exam is largely focused on advanced architecture solution – 5 pillars – and to a lesser extent on development, present mainly in services such as Kinesis and Glue.
+The exam primarily focuses on advanced architecture solutions – 5 pillars – and to a lesser extent, on development, mainly in services such as Kinesis and Glue.
 I recommend owning the AWS Architect Solutions Pro certification or the AWS Architect Associate + AWS Security Specialty.

 - Advanced AWS security experience.
 It is a complete domain of the exam but can be found – cross-domain – in many questions.
 If you own the AWS Architect Solutions Pro, general security knowledge may be sufficient – not the specific certification knowledge for each service.
-Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services – that I will indicate later on.
+Otherwise, the AWS Security Specialty is a good option, or equivalent knowledge in certain services, which I will indicate later.

 - Knowledge of Machine Learning and IoT – AWS ecosystem.
 Sagemaker and core IoT services at the architectural level

 The questions follow the style of other certifications such as AWS Pro Architect or Security or Databases Specialty.
-They are all “scenario-based”, long and complex – most of them.
+Most of them are “scenario-based”, long and complex.
 You are not going to find many simple questions.
-Certainly, between 5% and 10% of “easy” questions appeared, but all in a “scenario” format.
+Indeed, between 5% and 10% of “easy” questions appeared in a “scenario” format.

 Let’s have a look at an example taken from the AWS sample questions: